hcholab/sfkit/docs/source/tutorial_2.rst

             -v $PWD/data:/app/data \
             -p 8100-8120:8100-8120 \
             ghcr.io/hcholab/sfkit run_protocol

+    You can view the output on your study page of the website or directly in the ``sfkit/out`` directory.

     The port range is only necessary for User 1 and should reflect the range from the `networking` command.